tsuru/tsuru/docs/config.rst

 ``auth:token-key`` is the key used for token hashing, during authentication process.
 If this value changes, all tokens will expire.
-This setting is optional, and defaults to "tsuru-key".
+This setting is required, and has no default value.

 Amazon Web Services (AWS) configuration
 ---------------------------------------